majazimnoch/code-day4/README.md

 Button got an EventListener attached to the id.
 When the button is clicked, the function is executed.
 The if-else statement is used to toggle the background between an image and an empty screen. imageVisible = !imageVisible; -> This line toggles the value of imageVisible on each click, ensuring that the background alternates between the image and an empty screen.
+I used const and let.
+The use of let is appropriate here because imageVisible needs to be reassigned (toggled) based on the button click, while 'Audio' object does not need to be reassigned.

 ## Demo
 Click <a href="https://playful-semifreddo-9ec36e.netlify.app/" target="a_blank">here</a>.